-Starting in version 1902, in-console hotfixes now have supersedence relationships.
+In-console hotfixes have supersedence relationships.
 When Microsoft publishes a new Configuration Manager hotfix, the console doesn't display any hotfixes that are superseded by this new hotfix.
 This new behavior helps you better determine which hotfixes to install.

 There are three hotfixes available: Hotfix-A, Hotfix-B, and Hotfix-C. Hotfix-A is superseded by Hotfix-B, and Hotfix-B is superseded by Hotfix-C.